Bat Removal of Colorado

 - Photographs taken during the inspection are also provided to clients electronically.

 - Inspections are variably priced, depending on your location (and other factors).
 Call us or click on “contact us page” for further information or to setup an appointment for inspection.

-- NWCOA (National Wildlife Control Operators Assoc): Gerrod Walker Bat Standards Certified & CWCP Certified
+- NWCOA (National Wildlife Control Operators Assoc): Gerrod Walker is a Certified NWCOA Instructor for Bat Standards Certified & Structural Bat Mgmt Pro

 - Colorado Parks & Wildlife (Bat Info Page): Colorado Parks & Wildlife (Bats)